hdtodd/DNT/README.md

 `DNT` is a Python program that uses the output from `rtl_433` to display temperature and humidity readings from remote thermometers around your neighborhood.

-The readings are obtained by using the `rtl_433` program to monitor the Industrial-Scientific-Medical (ISM) radio-frequency band used by remote devices to communicate with their owners' base stations.
-Acurite and LaCrosse indoor/outdoor thermometers are examples of such devices.  `rtl_433` receives and analyzes those broadcast packets.
-This program uses the output of `rtl_433` to display the temperature (in Fahrenheit or Celsius) and relative-humidity readings from probes in your neighborhood, across a variety of manufacturers' devices, even if you don't own one of those displays.
+The readings are obtained from the `rtl_433` program that monitors the Industrial-Scientific-Medical (ISM) radio-frequency band used by remote devices to communicate with their owners' base stations.
+Acurite and LaCrosse indoor/outdoor thermometers are examples of such devices.  `rtl_433` receives and analyzes those broadcast packets.  `DNT` uses the output of `rtl_433` to display the temperature (in Fahrenheit or Celsius) and relative-humidity readings from probes in your neighborhood, across a variety of manufacturers' devices, even if you don't own those displays.

-### Use
+## Use

+`DNT` requires Python3 and Paho-MQTT on the displaying computer and an `rtl_433` system running on your local area network (description in subsequent section).

-`DNT` requires Python3.
-The command `./DNT` starts the program and prompts for the name of the `rtl_433` host on your local area network that provides MQTT subscription service.  `./DNT -H <hostname>` starts the program without the prompt.
+If your system already has the required components, the command `./DNT` is all that's needed to display local temperatures.  `./DNT` starts the program and  prompts for the name of the `rtl_433` host on your local area network that provides MQTT subscription service.  `./DNT -H <hostname>` starts the program without the prompt.

-The program opens a scrollable, resizable display window, appends new remote thermometer devices as they are observed by the `rtl_433` host system, and updates readings as they are reported.
+The program opens a scrollable, resizable display window with columns for the thermometer identity, temperature, humidity, and warning flags; appends new remote thermometer devices and associated data as they are observed by the `rtl_433` host system; and updates subsequent readings as they are reported.

-`./DNT -h` provides more information about options.
+`./DNT -h` provides more information about command-line options.
+Additional configuration options are described in a later section.

+## The Display Window

+In its upper panel, the display window indicates the `rtl_433` host that it is monitoring.
+It also provides three buttons:

+1. "WRst" is the *Warning Reset* button: it clears the warning flags for all devices (the last column of the data display -- see below).
+1. "Togl" toggles the display window between full screen and reduced size.
+1. "Quit" exits the program.
+(CNTL-C in the controlling terminal window also works)

+The data panel lists the location ("familiar name" -- see configuration section below) or thermometer identifier, temperature (Celsius or Fahrenheit), % relative humidity, and warning flags for each individual thermometer seen.

+The thermometer identifier is a concatenation of "model"/"channel"/"id" as reported by `rtl_433` and looks something like "Acurite-Tower/A/11524".
+Unless you've configured `DNT` to associate the thermometer identifier with a "familiar name" or "location", the data display will list devices in the order in which they were observed by `rtl_433` beginning when `DNT` first started seeing MQTT events.

+If you've configured `DNT` to associate the thermometer identifier with location, those devices will be moved to the top of the display list as they're observed by `rtl_433`.

+### Warning Flags

+`DNT` monitors packets decoded by `rtl_433` for two signals that might indicate that maintenance of a remote sensor is needed:

+1.  *Battery Low* is indicated by "!!" in the warning flags column.
+Though not universally standard, devices generally indicate an impending low-battery condition by changing the `battery_low` flag from 1 to 0 in its broadcast packets.  *Any* occurence of `battery_low` = 0 causes `DNT` to post the "!!" warning flag for that device.
+That flag is sticky: the warning flag remains, even if `battery_low` returns to 1, since the battery voltage may be fluctuating with ambient temperature and the device may need attention in any case.
+1. *Status Change* is indicated by "?!" in the warning flags column.
+The remote-device status field is not present in the packets for all devices and is not standardized.
+But a change in status may indicate that the device needs attention and so is flagged.
+The "Status Change" flag is also sticky: once set for a device, it remains set despite any subsequent changes in packet status field values.

+The "WRst" button clears both the battery-low and status-change flags for *all* devices.
+If warning flags reappear after a reset, they are due to new warning conditions appearing for the device.

 ## Architecture